 No, you don’t have access to the physical server that is split for all the clients.
 However, you have full control over the hosting environment that is used by your website.

 If you choose “Managed Hosting plan”, then your administrator will be in charge of the maintenance of the split of the server to you rent.
-However, with a preinstalled control panel, you can have control to your settings and act as if it was a shared hosting account.
+However, with a preinstalled control panel, you can have control of your settings and act as if it was a shared hosting account.
 With these two resources, no technical knowledge is needed.

 Therefore, if you doubt, choosing “Managed VPS” can be a smart choice.